 John Capano, slain ATF agent, to be honored by bureau

-NYPD Officer Joseph Arbia, who was off duty at the time, and shot and killed McGoey, will be given the Jake Kuredjian Memorial Award, which recognizes a law enforcement officer who helped keep an agent safe during an operation.
+NYPD Officer Joseph Arbia, who was off-duty at the time, and shot and killed McGoey, will be given the Jake Kuredjian Memorial Award, recognizing an officer who helped keep an agent safe during an operation.

 Arbia, who also happened upon the scene, then shot McGoey three times, killing him, prosecutors have said.

 The Nassau County district attorney's office issued a report in July declining to file charges against Geraghty or Arbia.

 Immesberger said that in addition to the Medal of Valor, Dorea Capano and her children, John and Natalie, will accept the ATF's Hostile Action Award, recognizing an employee who comes under direct gunfire, and the Gold Star Medal, recognizing an employee who was wounded or seriously injured as a result of his ATF employment.
 They will also be given the ATF Memorial Award, recognizing the family of an ATF employee who is killed in the line of duty.